choijangwook/RainDeepSleep/contact.md

 For inquiries or collaborations:

-📧 Email: your-email@example.com
+📧 Email: jangwookchoi1@gmail.com

-We usually respond within 24–72 hours.
+We usually respond within 2–7 days.